rezashkv/DeepGPT/README.md

 # DeepGPT
-This repository contains the code implementation related to the paper "Deep Prompt Tuning for Graph Transformers"
+This repository contains the implementation related to the paper "Deep Prompt Tuning for Graph Transformers"

 ## Installation